Appalachian Trail by state: Vermont

 Vermont has 150 mi of the trail.
-Upon entering Vermont, the trail coincides with the southernmost sections of the generally north–south-oriented Long Trail (which is subject to a request by its maintainers to protect it in its most vulnerable part of the year by forgoing spring hiking).
+Upon entering Vermont, the trail coincides with the southernmost sections of the generally north–south-oriented Long Trail, which is subject to a request by its maintainers to protect it in its most vulnerable part of the year by forgoing spring hiking.
 It follows the ridge of the southern Green Mountains, summiting such notable peaks as Stratton Mountain, Glastenbury Mountain and Killington Peak.

 The trail traverses the Glastenbury, Lye Brook, and Peru Peak Wilderness areas of the Green Mountain National Forest.
-At Maine Junction, the AT reaches an intersection with the eastern end of the North Country National Scenic Trail, with that trail and the next segment of the Long Trail departing to the north.
+At Maine Junction, the AT reaches an intersection with the eastern end of the North Country National Scenic Trail.
+The North Country National Scenic Trail and the next segment of the Long Trail departs to the north.
 The AT then turns in a more eastward direction, crossing the White River, passing through Norwich, and entering Hanover, New Hampshire, as it crosses the Connecticut River.
 The Green Mountain Club maintains the entire portion of the AT in Vermont.

 The NPS challenged Killington and Pico ski resorts in Vermont over development of private land that crossed the AT.